 Shona holds a 1st class honours from the BMus in Folk and Traditional Music degree and also a Masters in Music from Newcastle University.
 She is a member of manys bands including: The Shee who have released four albums; new Scots-Irish band The Flyting; and The Katie Doherty Trio.
 Currently she teaches fiddle students from the BMus Folk & Traditional Music Degree and whole-class workshops for Youth Music Initiative in the Scottish Borders primary schools.

 "Her arrangements cover the full spectrum: from stripped-down simplicity to far-out electronic experimentalism."

 - Sue Wilson (Song Lines)

 With her solo projects, duets and different ensembles she has toured the UK, Europe, Jordan, Canada and USA.
 In 2007, Shona was featured on Howard Goodall's Channel 4 How Music Works, and has collaborated with musicians from diverse cultures including Jordan, Catalonia and Bulgaria.
 In 2009, she performed Conflict and Resolution, a musical piece to celebrate the life of artist Charles Rennie MacKintosh which connected Scottish and Catalan folk musicians alongside the BBC Scottish Symphony Orchestra orchestrated by David Heath.
-In 2017 she attended her first music residency in Banff, Alberta, Canada alongside.
+She has collaborated with the Orchestra of Samples and in 2017 she attended her first music residency in Banff, Alberta, Canada alongside singer Amy Leach.